accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

-### Notions of disability and digital accessibility
+### Understanding disability and digital accessibility

 <blockquote><p>Disability is not just one health problem.
 It is a complex phenomenon, reflecting the interaction between features of a person’s body and features of the society in which he or she lives.
 Overcoming the difficulties faced by people with disabilities requires interventions to remove environmental and social barriers.</p><footer>World Health Organisation</footer></blockquote>
 Digital accessibility involves making websites and mobile applications accessible to people with disabilities, i.e.